verifast/verifast/README.md

 Acknowledgements
 ----------------

-This work is supported in part by the Flemish Research Fund (FWO-Vlaanderen), by the EU FP7 projects SecureChange, STANCE, and ADVENT, by Microsoft Research Cambridge as part of the Verified Software Initiative, and by the Research Fund KU Leuven.
+This work is supported in part by the Flemish Research Fund (FWO-Vlaanderen), by the EU FP7 projects SecureChange, STANCE, ADVENT, and VESSEDIA, by Microsoft Research Cambridge as part of the Verified Software Initiative, and by the Research Fund KU Leuven.

 Third-Party Resources
 ---------------------